WeslieDE/SeriesEpisodeSorter/README.md

 2. Place the contents of the `public/` directory in your web root.
 3. Access `index.php` in your browser.
 On first visit the database will be created automatically.
 4. Register the first user account.
 Subsequent registrations are disabled.
+5. View the read-only list at `view.php` to share your progress.

 This project is a minimal prototype and lacks many advanced features like WebSockets and admin panels.